-- 1.4.5 Stop the blades when crossing surfaces other than grass; and when transporting the mower to and from the area to be mowed. - 1.4.6 Never operate the mower with defective guards, shields, or covers.
+- 1.4.5 Stop the blades when crossing surfaces other than grass, if mower must be tilted for transportation, and when transporting the mower to and from the area to be mowed. - 1.4.6 Never operate the mower with defective guards, shields, or covers.
 Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.7 Do Not change the engine governor settings or over speed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.8 Place transmission in neutral, disengage blade drive before starting engine. - 1.4.9 Start the engine carefully with feet well away from the blades. - 1.4.10 Keep hands, feet and clothing away from rotating parts while the mower is being operated. - 1.4.11 Stop the engine and remove plug wire(s) or ignition key: - a) Before checking, cleaning or working on the mower. - b) After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - 1.4.12 Stop the engine: - a) Before clearing blockages. - b) Whenever you leave the mower. - c) Before refueling. - d) Before making height adjustments. - 1.4.13 Before stopping the engine, return the throttle control to the idle position for 30 seconds to allow the engine to cool down. - 1.4.14 The fuel system is provided with a shut-off valve.
-The fuel shut-off valve is used to shut off the fuel when: - a) The machine will not be used for a few days. - b) During transport to and from the job. - c) When parking inside a building. - 1.4.15 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.16 Do Not mow without the grass deflector or entire grass collection system in place and in proper working condition. - 1.4.16 If jump starting is required: - connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) Connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) Disconnect battery cables in the reverse order after starting.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.8 Place speed control lever in neutral, lock drive levers in neutral, disengage PTO, and engage park brake before starting engine. - 1.4.9 Start the engine carefully with feet well away from the blades. - 1.4.10 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.11 Stop the engine, wait for all moving parts to stop, and remove plug wire(s) or key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower. - 1.4.12 Stop the engine and wait for all moving parts to stop: - Before removing grass catcher. - Before refueling. - Before making height adjustments. - 1.4.13 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds, then stop the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
+The fuel shut-off valve is used to shut off the fuel when: - The machine will not be used for a few days. - During transport to and from the job. - When parking inside a building. - 1.4.15 This mower was designed for one operator only.
+Keep all others away from mower during operation. - 1.4.16 Do NOT mow without the discharge chute or entire grass collection system in place and in proper working condition. - 1.4.17 Be aware of the mower discharge and direct discharge away from others. - 1.4.18 Do NOT operate the mower under the influence of alcohol or drugs. - 1.4.19 Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - 1.4.20 If jump starting is required: - a) Connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) Connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) Disconnect battery cables in the reverse order after starting.